solana-foundation/developer-content/content/guides/token-extensions/permanent-delegate.md

 ## Transfer with Permanent Delegate

-Next, let's send a transaction to transfer 1 token from the `sourceTokenAccount` to the `destinationTokenAccount`.
+Next, lets send a transaction to transfer 1 token from the `sourceTokenAccount` to the `destinationTokenAccount`.
 Remember, the `sourceTokenAccount` is owned by a randomly generated keypair.